Cyclone Sidr: International response

+A total of 27 countries or local Red Crosses sent $115 million in aid.
+The Saudi government sent $100 million for urgent requirements.
+The government of Norway contributed $4.2 million through various organizations.
+The government of Italy provided $3 million worth of wheat towards food security.
+The government of the Netherlands sent $1.5 million through the Red Cross.
+The Red Crescent Society of Iran provided $1 million in the form of goods and relief transport.
+The Turkish government sent $1 million in emergency assistance.

 Post-storm diseases

 People of the cyclone affected area experienced severe health problems such as diseases like diarrhea, which spread due to shortage of drinking water.
 The landfall of Sidr had followed the devastation caused by consecutive floods earlier in 2007.
 By January 15, 2008, the World Health Organization (WHO) reported that 44 people had Jaundice, 3,572 had Diarrhoea, 3,210 had Pneumonia, 7,538 were suffering from a skin disease, 2,309 had eye infections, and 10,349 had Typhoid Fever.
 To help reduce further spreading of the diseases, the Government of Norway provided the WHO with four water treatment plants to be used in areas affected by Sidr.